Diseases & Conditions

 Sedentary lifestyle.
 Regular exercise is important in preventing many medical conditions, including a herniated disk.

 Smoking.
-It is believed that smoking lessens oxygen supply to the disk and causes more rapid degeneration.
+It is believed that smoking lessens the oxygen supply to the disk and causes more rapid degeneration.
+Learn more: Smoking and Musculoskeletal Health

 - Numbness or a tingling sensation in the leg and/or foot

-- Loss of bladder or bowel control (extremely rare) This may indicate a more serious problem called cauda equina syndrome.
+- Loss of bladder or bowel control.
+This is extremely rare and may indicate a more serious problem called cauda equina syndrome.
 This condition is caused by the spinal nerve roots being compressed.
 It requires immediate medical attention.

 Medical History and Physical Examination